ebu/ebu-tt-live-toolkit/CONTRIBUTING.md

 Test Suite
 ==========

 For testing we use the py.test test runner.

+## Initialization of the test suite

+After initializing the virtual environment and installing the package run the following command:

+    python setup.py test

+This **installs te necessary packages** for testing and runs the tests.

+Subsequent runs can be done via either of the following 2 commands:

+    python setup.py test

+or:

+    py.test

+**TODO: make test should work as well**

+## Structure

-Based on the test type the test code can be in different locations.\
+Based on the test type the test code can be in different locations.

-## For unittesting:
+### For unittesting

 Inside the ebu_tt_live python package inside a test directory within the subpackage it is testing.

     I.e.: To test the clocks create a test directory inside the ebu_tt_live/clocks package. __init__.py is not needed.
 Place python sourcefiles with testing modules

-## Functional/integration testing
+### Functional/integration testing

 In the repository root outside the ebu_tt_live package in a directory called testing.
+Sturcture of the testing directory

+* testing
+    * bdd - Behaviour Driven Development
+        * features - feature files for BDD
+            * validation - features that tie in with the XML validation functionality
+                * *.feature - BDD feature files
+            * ...
+        * templates - Jinja2 template files for mostly XML documents
+            * *.xml - XML file templates
+            * ...
+        * *.py - Python files with the BDD handlers
+    * *.py - Other python based tests unrelated to BDD